heya/umd/README.md

 )
 ```

-It takes place of the simple `define` in AMD and, when compacted into a single line of code, can be easily replaced with an optimizer tool when preparing a build for browser-based AMD loader.
+It takes place of the simple `define` in AMD and, when compacted into a single line of code, can be easily replaced by an optimizer tool when preparing
+a build for browser-based AMD loader.

 ## What is this library?